“Success is a lousy teacher. It seduces smart people into thinking they can't lose.”

 Ada was admitted to a small but pleasant inpatient psychiatric facility on nearby Roosevelt Island.
-Despite its good reputation for treatment of the mentally unstable, her condition continued to deteriorate.
-The night before Ada was scheduled for electro-convulsive therapy she slipped out of the low-security building when the night nurse was sleeping, and jumped to her death from the Queensboro Bridge.
-The mystery of Ada’s disappearance was only explained two weeks later when her body washed up against a pier in Atlantic City . . . much to the horror of an elderly early-morning power-walker named Gloria Leibowitz and her highly-strung Pomeranian, Geordie.
+Despite its good reputation for treatment of the mentally unstable, Ada’s condition continued to deteriorate.
+The night before she was scheduled for electro-convulsive therapy, Ada slipped out of the low-security building when the night nurse was sleeping and jumped to her death from the Queensboro Bridge.
+The mystery of Ada’s disappearance was only explained two weeks later when her body washed up against a pier in Atlantic City, much to the horror of an elderly early-morning power-walker named Gloria Leibowitz and her highly-strung Pomeranian, Geordie.

 By Ken’s third year at Brookhaven there was no question he was the most popular boy in the school.
 Virtually everyone he met became his friend, teachers and students alike.
-Ken Abercrombie was enthusiastic, helpful, upbeat, and most of all, charismatic.
-It was also clear how natural it was for Ken to step into the role of leader whenever it was called for.
-He won every office he ran for, and he was a member of all the prestigious clubs and teams—debating, drama, junior politics, social justice.
+Ken Abercrombie was enthusiastic, upbeat, helpful, and most of all, charismatic.
+It was also clear by this time how natural it was for Ken to step into the role of leader whenever it was called for.
+He won every office he ran for, and he was a member of all the prestigious clubs and teams: debating, fencing, junior politics, social justice.

 Not that it was all sunshine and lollipops for Ken at Brookhaven.
 Concurrent to his growing band of followers, Ken also developed a small following of haters.
-These were the boys and men who sensed Ken's bravado to be fake, and who were jealous of his seeming infallibility.
+These were the boys and men who sensed Ken's bravado to be fake, and who were jealous of his good looks and seeming infallibility.
 Members of this minority were forced to keep their opinions to themselves, however, for fear of being ostracized by Ken’s overwhelming groundswell of supporters.